EEG Software With a Wireless EEG Headset | CoolTool

 EEG & Eye Tracking

-EEG shows you how focused consumer is on a material/message you are showing, emotions measurement via facial recognition will show you how consumers are feeling about the product, advertisement or any other material.
+EEG shows you how focused a consumer is on the material/message you are showing, emotions measurement via facial recognition will show you how consumers are feeling about the product, advertisement or any other material.

 EEG & Mouse Tracking

 When testing website, mouse tracking will show you where users were clicking when their brain activity increased.
 It also tells you if users click or don’t click when exposed to certain call to action on your website.
 This enables you to test several website designs/layouts to find out which calls to action encourage clicks rather than simply get user’s attention.

 EEG & Survey

 EEG results can’t be conclusive without asking your consumer a few direct questions.
 Increased levels of focus can either mean that tested stimuli grabbed respondent’s attention or it can mean that he/she had hard times figuring out or even seeing the message/visual on the screen.
 Survey questions help you figure out which one it was.